 It’s past midnight for the US share buyback bonanza

-Is one of the US stock market’s main pillars of support quietly crumbling?
-Since the financial crisis, companies buying back their own shares has been one of the biggest drivers of the equity markets’ advance to record highs.
-Between 2012 and 2015, US companies acquired $1.7tn of their own stock, according to Goldman Sachs, counteracting sales by pension funds, foreign investors and households.
-Indeed, excluding corporate buybacks, net US equity flows would have been negative to the tune of $1.1tn over that period, despite burgeoning inflows into exchange traded funds.
+Is one of the US stock market’s main support pillars quietly crumbling?
+Since the financial crisis, companies buying back their shares has been one of the biggest drivers of the equity markets’ advance to record highs.
+Between 2012 and 2015, US companies acquired $1.7tn of their stock, according to Goldman Sachs, counteracting sales by pension funds, foreign investors, and households.
+Indeed, excluding corporate buybacks, net US equity flows would have been negative to $1.1tn over that period despite burgeoning inflows into exchange-traded funds.
 In other words, the post-crisis stock market recovery would have looked much shakier without the backstop of companies themselves.

-This is part of a global trend towards greater shareholder generosity, while investments in plant, shops and research have stagnated.
+This is part of a global trend towards greater shareholder generosity, while plants, shop, and research investments have stagnated.
 Chief executives now spend $2 on investments for every $1 given to shareholders as dividends or buybacks, according to Citi.
-In 1995 they used to invest $4 per buck returned to owners.
+In 1995, they invested $4 per buck returned to owners.
 US companies are particularly kind to shareholders, and uniquely among large countries, buybacks outpace dividends.
 But the buyback-palooza has begun to sputter.
-US shareholder payouts rose by 15 per cent annually between 2010 and 2014, but an earnings downturn meant growth slowed to 2 per cent last year.
+US shareholder payouts rose by 15percentt annually between 2010 and 2014, but an earnings downturn meant growth slowed to 2percentt last year.
 And the outlook for 2016 is looking even gloomier.

-A handful of companies, most notably Biogen, Visa, CBS and AIG, announced multibillion-dollar buyback programmes, but the overall volume in the first seven months of 2016 was down by more than a fifth compared with the same period a year ago, according to TrimTabs, a research company.
-Fewer buybacks would not matter if companies were ditching their shareholder reward programmes in favour of dividends.
-But dividend-per-share growth is set to slow from 9.3 per cent in 2015 to 5.5 per cent this year according to BCA.
-And the S&P 500’s dividend yield is just 2.1 per cent, well below the historic average of 3 per cent, the Canadian research firm notes.
+Many companies, notably Biogen, Visa, CBS, and AIG, announced multibillion-dollar buyback programs.
+Still, the overall volume in the first seven months of 2016 was down by more than a fifth compared with the same period a year ago, according to TrimTabs, a research company.
+Fewer buybacks would not matter if companies were ditching their shareholder reward programs in favor of dividends.
+But according to BCA, dividend-per-share growth is set to slow from 9.3 percent in 2015 to 5.5 percent this year.
+The Canadian research firm notes that the S&P 500’s dividend yield is just 2.1 percent, well below the historical average of 3 percent.

-Corporate austerity has come as their once-towering cash piles have begun to shrink modestly, both due to falling profitability and recent shareholder generosity.
-Non-financial companies in the S&P 500 still sit on $825bn, but America’s 50 wealthiest companies account for most of the nest egg.
-The median cash or cash equivalent for all S&P 500 companies shrank to $860m in the second quarter of the year, the lowest in three years according to Bloomberg data.
+Corporate austerity has come as their once-towering cash piles have begun to shrink modestly due to falling profitability and recent shareholder generosity.
+Non-financial companies in the S&P 500 still sit on $825 billion, but America’s 50 wealthiest companies account for most of the nest egg.
+According to Bloomberg data, the median cash or cash equivalent for all S&P 500 companies shrank to $860m in the year’s second quarter, the lowest in three years, a.

 READ MORE :